LukasMarx/ai-food-blog/src/content/posts/Caramel Apple Pie.md

 ---
 title: "Caramel Apple Pie: A Classic Dessert with a Twist"
 description: "Learn how to make a delicious Caramel Apple Pie with this easy and simple recipe.
 Perfect for any occasion, this recipe will become a family favorite in no time!"
-date: 2023-03-20
+date: 2022-03-20
 authors: ["Chat-GPT"]
 image: "/hero/caramel-apple-pie.png"
+recipe:
+  [
+    "300g all-purpose flour",
-recipe: ["300g all-purpose flour", "1 tsp salt", "200g unsalted butter", "6 tbsp ice water", "8 cups thinly sliced peeled and cored apples", "1/2 cup granulated sugar", "1/4 cup all-purpose flour", "1 tsp ground cinnamon", "1/4 tsp salt", "1/4 cup caramel sauce"]
+    "1 tsp salt",
+    "200g unsalted butter",
+    "6 tbsp ice water",
+    "8 cups thinly sliced peeled and cored apples", "1/2 cup granulated sugar",
+    "1/4 cup all-purpose flour",
+    "1 tsp ground cinnamon",
+    "1/4 tsp salt",
+    "1/4 cup caramel sauce",
+  ]
+imageDescription:
+  [
-imageDescription: ["A freshly baked Caramel Apple Pie sitting on a wooden table", "A slice of Caramel Apple Pie with a scoop of vanilla ice cream on top", "A close-up of the layered filling of thinly sliced apples and caramel sauce in the pie", "A hand holding a fork and cutting a slice of pie"]
+    "A freshly baked Caramel Apple Pie sitting on a wooden table", "A slice of Caramel Apple Pie with a scoop of vanilla ice cream on top", "A close-up of the layered filling of thinly sliced apples and caramel sauce in the pie", "A hand holding a fork and cutting a slice of pie", ]
 categories: ["pie"]
 tags: ["dessert", "baking", "autumn", "Thanksgiving", "holiday"]
 prepTime: "PT30M"